 - i.
 Sporting Fields are to be provided by the developer in the location shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C).
+The following sporting facilities are to be provided for every

+300 Final Lots:

+- a.
+1 Playing Field;

+- b.
+1 Court;

+- c.
+Clubhouse and amenities;

+- d.
+Public (road) access; and

+- e.
+Car parking.

-The following sporting facilities are to be provided prior to creation of the 880th Final Lot: - 4 Playing Fields; - 1 multi-purpose Court; - 1 Clubhouse with modern amenities to cover 4 playing fields, open space practice area and multipurpose courts with associated carparking.
-The clubhouse shall include storage, canteen and change rooms; - · Public (road) access; and - Car parking. - ii.
-The sporting fields and clubhouse are to be constructed above the 1 in 100 year ARI flood level; - iii.
-The sporting fields are to be designed and located to make efficient use of the site and so as to be capable of being expanded through future stages of the development such that each open space area will comprise a minimum area of 4 hectares; and - iv.
+- ii.
+The sporting fields are to be initially established prior to the creation of the 300th Final Lot that creates the need for the sporting fields;

+- iii.
+The sporting fields are to be designed and located to make efficient use of the site and so as to be capable of being expanded through future stages of the development such that each open space area will comprise a minimum area of 4 hectares; and

+- iv.
 Playing fields are to be constructed and maintained, to a standard acceptable to the Council, for a minimum of two years prior to the creation of the Final Lots to which facility relates.
 The type of court to be provided must be that specified in writing by the Council.